strategineer/personal-website/source/projects/2011-12-01-DnD-Sidekick.html.markdown

 ---
 I developed DnD Sidekick the end of 2012.

-It was a milestone for me because it was the first fleshed out application that I made, it was used extensively by other people and I was paid for my work.
+It was a personal milestone because it was the first fleshed out application that I built from the ground up, it was used extensively by other people and I was paid for my work.

 DnD Sidekick ...